 Larger branch offices, like the Zurich airport and Zurich Bahnhofstrasse branches of UBS or Credit Suisse, hold a large portfolio of over 90 currencies on hand.
-You should find that even "exotic" currencies are often available at these branches of the two Swiss banking giants.
+Even most "exotic" currencies are often available at these branches.

 Even if you are not a customer, you can exchange money at these locations, and as a rule, you enjoy the same rates as bank customers.
 However, as a non-customer you will pay a commission of 5 to 10 francs for the service.
 Consider phoning the branch in advance to ensure that the currency you need is available and to inquire as to the commission that you can expect to pay for the exchange.

 PostFinance is another good bet for foreign currency, with over 80 currencies available.
 The only catch is that, with the exception of euros, you can’t purchase foreign currency directly at the counter.
 As a PostFinance customer, you can have foreign currency (minimum 100 francs value) delivered to your home for a fee of 5 francs.